Ankitha-S-P/Library-management-system/README.md

 -Transaction Tracking: Keep track of book checkouts and returns.

 The system is implemented using html,CSS,javascript,php,mysql and bootstrap and is designed with a user-friendly interface to enhance efficiency in library operations.

+The Use-Case behavioral UML diagram for the Library Management System is also given in this repository.